Drake Hotel (New York City): Notable residents

 Silent film star Lillian Gish lived at the hotel from 1946 to 1949.
 Other notable guests included Frank Sinatra, Muhammad Ali, Judy Garland, Jimi Hendrix, Led Zeppelin and Glenn Gould.
 Restaurateur Toots Shor lived there in his final years.
 Songwriter Jerome Kern collapsed on the sidewalk in front of the Drake on November 5, 1945.
 Publishers Bob Guccione and Kathy Keeton maintained a permanently reserved suite at the Drake Hotel as their New York residence prior to acquiring the Jeremiah Milbanks Mansion at 14-16 East 67th Street circa 1977.

-In the 1960s and 1970s, the Drake Hotel was the preferred accommodation in New York for a number of touring rock bands, such as Led Zeppelin and The Who.
+In the 1960s and 1970s, the Drake Hotel was the preferred accommodation in New York for a number of touring rock bands, such as Led Zeppelin and the Who.
 During their stay there in July 1973, Led Zeppelin had $203,000 in cash stolen from a safe deposit box at the hotel.
 The money was never recovered and the identity of the thief or thieves has never been discovered.
 The band later sued the Drake Hotel for the theft.
-The British rock band Slade stayed at the hotel on October 6, 1973 after their gig at the New York Academy of Music.
-Another British rock band Sweet made The Drake their home away from home during gruelling tours in the USA in the 1970s.
+The British rock band Slade stayed at the hotel on October 6, 1973, after their gig at the New York Academy of Music.
+Another British rock band Sweet made The Drake their home away from home during gruelling tours in the US in the 1970s.

 In 1982, the Drake hotel accommodated singers Karen Carpenter and Olivia Newton-John.